lagom/lagom/docs/manual/scala/releases/Migration16.md

 ## Cluster Shutdown changes

-This is a summary of changes in Lagom that would require a full cluster shutdown.
+This is a summary of changes in Lagom 1.6 that would require a full cluster shutdown rather than a rolling upgrade:

-- Lagom 1.6 changed the shard coordination strategy default.
-Read the [[Shard Coordination|Migration16#Shard-Coordination] section for details on how to opt back to Lagom 1.5 behavior to support rolling upgrades.
+* The change in default [[Shard Coordination|Migration16#Shard-Coordination] strategy.